The Hiring Line:

 George steps up to the podium and adjusts the microphone:

 - “D. keeps contacting execs in [his regional] areas successfully.
 He snagged two more first interviews this week: As I write, he is interviewing with [a credit union] for a VP position, interviewing with the with President and Chief Lender.
-He was referred by his social capital.
-He was told to expect a second interview next week.
+He was referred by his social capital and he was told to expect a second interview next week.

 - “D. also interviewed with the Market President for a bank for a VP slot.“